 I close trades prior to earnings (The “E”s along the bottom of the chart).
 If this trade hasn’t reached the target by then, I close the trade before the earnings are released.
 I have separate strategies for trading earnings.

 On this trade, I expected to hold the trade through a bit of choppiness, because if you look at a few of my prior measurements, they included a bit of choppiness.
-By looking at how the price has moved prior, this helps you know what to expect.
+By looking at how the price has moved in the past you have a better idea of what to expect going forward.
 A few of those prior percentage runs lasted almost two months.
 So I knew going in this trade could take that long.

 Here’s one more example.

-I don’t hold trades through earnings, so I am going to be in a swing trade for approximately 3 months or less.
+I don’t hold trades through earnings, so my swing trades are usually 3 months or less.
 I also don’t like holding through long sideways periods or big pullbacks.
 Therefore, that’s why I measure price moves the way I do.
 If can get out before a big pullback or sideways period, that is great.
 Basically, I am measuring how the price moved in relatively quick bursts.
 That way, I can hopefully capture similar bursts.

 This fits my trading style.
 This approach is not meant for profit targets on multi-year trades.
-I am capturing bursts of moementum, and then getting out.
-So knowing how those bursts of momentum have looked in the past helps establish what the next one could look like.
+I am capturing bursts of momentum, and then getting out.
+Knowing how those bursts of momentum have looked in the past helps establish what the next one could look like.

 It is not a prediction!
 I don’t know if the price will reach the target, or if it will shoot way past.
 This method is a way to determine if a trade offers a reasonable reward:risk based on its price action.
 Reward:risk over many trades is what determines profitability.